Moran296/talking_sfinae/README.md

 # talking_sfinae
-A presentation regarding template metaprogramming and sfinae - past, present and future Here it is presented at TandemG in Hebrew https://youtu.be/UibvKYw4IDA
+A presentation regarding template metaprogramming and sfinae - past, present and future.

+Here it is presented at TandemG in Hebrew https://youtu.be/UibvKYw4IDA